wcm-io/io.wcm.maven.archetypes.aem-confmgmt/src/main/resources/archetype-resources/vagrant/README.md

     vagrant plugin install vagrant-vbguest

 ${symbol_pound}${symbol_pound}${symbol_pound} Provide vault password

-    cd vagrant/shared
-    cp .vault_pass.default .vault_pass
-    ${symbol_pound} place the Ansible Vault password in .vault_pass

-If you do not provide a password file, Vagrant will ask you to enter it interactively and will then place it at the correct path.
+During provision, Vagrant will ask you to enter the Ansible Vault password interactively and will then place it at the correct path in the control host VM (which is `'/home/vagrant/.ansible/.vault_pass'`)

 ${symbol_pound}${symbol_pound}${symbol_pound} Provide AWS credentials